Adult Programs

 All library programs are of no-cost to our patrons.

-To view recorded programs, please visit our YouTube channel HERE, or go to McIntosh Memorial Library Viroqua, @mcintoshmemoriallibraryvir9220
+To view recorded programs, please visit our YouTube channel HERE, or type in to YouTube: McIntosh Memorial Library Viroqua, @mcintoshmemoriallibraryvir9220

 To register for adult programs, click HERE